-Improvement in the writing of teachers following an Intervention Program to Promote Students' Writing of Argumentative Text
+Teachers’ Writing Improves after an Intervention Program Meant to Enhance Students’ Writing of Argumentative Texts

 Abstract

-The current study focuses on improving argumentative text writing among eight 5th grade teachers, following an intervention program to promote students' achievement in writing.
-The improvement of teachers' knowledge of writing instruction and the improvement of their own writing abilities to write argumentative text and of their self-perception as research.
-The improvement in the writing ability of teachers was assessed through several measures of writing, related mainly to the development of the ability to reason in order to substantiate an argument.
-The findings show the importance of professional development frameworks in elementary school in the field of writing and writing instruction and especially in the field of argumentative writing.
+This study focuses on the improvement in argumentative text writing that occurred among eight fifth-grade teachers after they took an intervention program meant to promote students’ writing achievements.
+The improvement in teachers’ knowledge of writing instruction was followed by an improvement in their own ability to write argumentative texts and of their self-perception as researchers.
+The improvement in the teachers’ writing prowess was assessed through several measures of writing, related mainly to the development of the ability to reason in order to substantiate an argument.
+The findings demonstrate the importance of settings of professional development at the elementary level in the fields of writing, writing instruction, and especially, argumentative writing.

 Keywords: argumentative writing, professional development, teachers as writers, teaching knowledge, writing instruction